 There was no funeral for Miss Milligan, but some years after her death Mr James Taylor, a former Chairman of the Society, arranged to have a testimonial to Miss Milligan's work for the Society added to the Milligan family headstone in Denny Cemetary.

-Born in Kensington, London as Ysobel Campbell, she spent most of her pre-marriage years at the family home, Inverneil House near Ardrishaig in Argyllshire.
+Born in Kensington, London on 23rd November 1882 as Ysobel Campbell, she spent most of her pre-marriage years at the family home, Inverneil House near Ardrishaig in Argyllshire.
 She was the third child of Colonel Duncan Campbell and Mrs Campbell.
 Colonel Campbell was a Highland laird with the estates of Inverneil on Loch Fyne and Taynish on Loch Sween, collectively known as Inverneil and Ross.
 Ysobel Stewart's mother, Isobel Tobin (before her marriage to Colonel Campbell) was from Cheshire.

 The Campbells of Inverneil were a military family and had a distinguished record of service in the British Army.
 Amongst Ysobel Campbell’s forebears were Major General Sir Archibald Campbell (1739-1791) and Major General Sir James Campbell (1763-1819), both of whom are buried in Westminster Abbey.
 Sir Archibald Campbell who was Governor of Jamaica and later of Madras, married Amelia Ramsay, daughter of painter Allan Ramsay and grand-daughter of Allan Ramsay the poet.